fcayci/stm32f4-bare-metal/README.md

 ### Option 1 - STM32CubeIDE

 - Download and install [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html).
 Select workspace on the root folder, then import existing projects to workspace.
+(File -> Import -> General -> Existing Projects into Workspace)
 - You do not need any additional tools.
 It comes with the compiler and debugger pre-installed.
 - Rest of the sections are for Option 2.